drizzydom/AMRS-Preventative-Maintenance/REMEMBER_ME_AUTOLOGIN_SYSTEM.md

 3. Click "Sign In"
 4. Token is automatically set and stored in cookie

-#### Auto-Login Behavior:
-- On subsequent visits (within 30 days), user is automatically logged in
-- No need to re-enter credentials
 - Works across browser sessions (even after closing browser)

-#### Manual Logout:
-- Click "Logout" button in navigation
 - Token is cleared from database and cookie
-- Next visit requires manual login

-#### Security Recommendations for Users:
-- ⚠️ **Only use "Remember Me" on private, trusted devices**
 - ❌ **Never use on shared/public computers**
 - ✅ **Always manually logout on shared devices**
-- ✅ **Use strong passwords even with "Remember Me" enabled**

 ### For Developers